 A heart attack may or may not be covered under the acute onset of a pre-existing condition.
-The physician report will determine if it is considered a pre-existing condition or not.
+The physician’s report will determine if it is considered a pre-existing condition or not.

-Keep in mind that travel insurance policies are designed to provide coverage for emergencies, injuries, accidents, or any severe medical episode that may require medical intervention and/or hospitalization while you are a visitor in a country.
+Keep in mind that travel insurance policies are designed to provide coverage for emergencies, new sicknesses or injuries, accidents, or any severe medical episode that may require medical intervention and/or hospitalization while you are a visitor in a country.

-However, even if your parents have a pre-existing condition, travel medical insurance can help you and your parents enjoy your trip to the United States without the added stress over medical expenses if there is an acute onset of a pre-existing condition.
+However, even if your parents have a Pre-Existing Medical Condition, Travel Medical Insurance can help you and your parents enjoy a short trip to the United States without the added stress over medical expenses if there is an Acute Onset of Pre-Existing Condition.

-Choosing a travel medical insurance plan that caters to your parent’s specific needs is crucial if your parents are traveling from India to the US.
+Choosing a travel medical insurance plan that caters to your parent’s specific needs is crucial if your parents are traveling to the US.

 The key to finding medical coverage best suited for your parents begins with making an honest assessment of whether or not they have any type of underlying illness, injury, disability, chronic illness/disease/condition, etc. that requires ongoing treatment (more than eight weeks per year) that may not be available overseas or at certain locations during their vacation.